FOCUS is a self-paced, online career guidance tool used to assist you in self-assessment and career exploration.

 Come speak to current Baker students about life in the “real world.”
 We have many opportunities for employers to share their wisdom and experiences.
 You are a valuable source of knowledge to our students – talk about the company you work for, your specific job, your job search experience or how your specific major has helped you in the workplace.
 Conduct informational interviews for students looking to enter your specific career area.
 Conduct mock interviews to help students prepare for the real thing.
 Contact Career Services with presentation ideas – we would love to speak with you.

 Interested in interviewing Baker University students for current openings at your company?
-Contact Career Services to set up an event date.
+Schedule it through Handshake.

 Keep Us Informed